RM564246/fullstack-grid-takehome/DECISIONS.md

 ## Trade-offs & Reflection

 ### What I Prioritized
-1. TODO: Most important aspect?
+1. Most important aspect?
+   1. Functionality, which means cell editing, keyboard navigation, relation between cell and formular bar.
-2. TODO: Second priority?
+2. Second priority?
+   1. Style for sure, besides a decent functionality, the frontend style is what matters the most to me
-3. TODO: Third priority?
+3. Third priority?

 ### What I Sacrificed
-1. TODO: What did you skip and why?
+1. What did you skip and why?
+   1. I wanted more time to think about performance optimization and apply more advanced techniques, but I prioritized having it work before being perfect
-2. TODO: What would you add with more time?
+2. What would you add with more time?
+   1. Transitions and animations for the pages transitions and button clicks
-3. TODO: What was harder than expected?
+3. What was harder than expected?
+   1. The different behaviours of the cell depending on the user interation (one click, two clicks, commit, escape)

 ### Technical Debt
 **Shortcuts taken:**
 - TODO: What's not production-ready?
+  - The Formulas
 - TODO: What would need refactoring?
+  - Formulas
 - TODO: Performance implications?
+  - Yes the rendering of the cells need a performance boost

 ### Proud Moments
 **What worked well:**